K-P-S-S-S-N-V/Registration-Login-system/README.md

 ***references: Google.com, Python.org, Github.com, Youtube.com**

 Thankyou,
-**Poorna Venkatesh kadali**
+Poorna Venkatesh kadali
-upcoming Data Scientist
+upcoming Data Scientist,
 Mastering in Data Science - GUVI-GreekNetwork - Certified by IIT-Madras

-**You can also contact me for doubts in:** python
+**You can also contact me for doubts in:** python,
-MongoDB
+MongoDB,
-Pandas
+Pandas,
-Numpy
+Numpy,
 R - Programming and
 many in upcoming days